TacoSteemers/usbud/README.md

 These identifiers can be obtained via the uslist application:

 	$ ./uslist

+If you wish to receive notifications on the desktop, you can use one of the following arguments:

+    --notification notify-send
+    --notification xmessage

+It is recommended that you use notify-send, if available on your system, because it is integrated with modern distributions.
+When using xmessage, the notification will be shown for three seconds.
+Any pending backups will start after their related xmessage notification is gone.

 You may want to have usbud be started on system startup.
 In that case, I refer you to your platform's documentation to see find the recommended way of doing so.